aximilli1212/peterhdd.github.io/_posts/2020-02-16-using-firebase-queries-in-flutter.md

 ```dart
 ref.orderByChild("name").endAt("n").once()
 ```
-So here, it is like you are saying find all pets whose names come before `p` lexicographically.
+So here, it is like you are saying find all pets whose names come before `n` lexicographically.
 In this case, it will return  the following:

 ```json
   "-M0FIuRBi5NT1VKsTbQt" : {